joshamilton/argonaut/docs/usage.md

 * Please ensure that your BUSCO lineage aligns with your organism type. (e.g. for japanese walnut tree: "embryophyta_odb10")
 * If you are using PacBio HiFi data, please change the flye and canu modes to indicate so.
 The above example indicates ONT long read input.

 Not all parameters are required, and the default settings can be modified for individualized use.
-If you would like to change any settings dictating which assemblers run, whether short reads are available, or options like length filtering and scaffolding, please create a config file and specify in the command with '-c'.
+If you would like to change any settings dictating which assemblers run, whether short reads are available, or options like length filtering and scaffolding, please create a config file using the directions [below](#Configurations).

+## Configurations

+Your my_config file acts as the master switch for controlling the pipeline options.
+Create a my_config file and populate it with your preferences that differ from the default settings found in [nextflow.config](../nextflow.config).
+Specify the full path to your config file with '-c' when [running the nextflow command](#Running-the-pipeline).

 An example `my_config` contains: